Mediterranean diet fights off depression

 ‘Even a moderate adherence to these healthy dietary patterns was associated with an important reduction in the risk of developing depression.

-‘However, we saw no extra benefit when participants showed high or very high adherence to the diets.
+‘However, we saw no additional benefit when participants showed high or even really high adherence to the diets.

-‘So, once the threshold is achieved, the reduced risk plateaus even if participants were more strict with their diets and eating more healthily.
+‘So, once the threshold is reached, the reduced risk levels off even if participants were more strict with their diets and eating healthier than before.

-‘This dose-response pattern is compatible with the hypothesis that sub-optimal intake of some nutrients, mainly located in low adherence levels, may represent a risk factor for future depression.’
+‘This dose-response pattern is compatible with the theory that less-than-average intake of some nutrients may represent a risk factor for future depression.’